 We will meet at Haridwar railway station at 7 a.m and from here board a vehicle and be driven up to Auli.
 This is a long but interesting drive.
 You will for most part of the journey drive along the Ganga & Alaknanda rivers.
 Enroute you will be crossing the holy towns of Devprayag & Rudraprayag.
-Evening relax at the beautiful lodge.
+Overnight in tents

 After an early breakfast we drive a short distance (5 kms) to reach the starting point of the trek.
 From here we start hiking through the Auli meadows (popular for skiing) and get very close views of the famous Nanda Devi Peak and many more big Himalayan giants.
 After the Auli meadows we get into a forest section and will walk through an enchanting mixed forest abundant in bird life.
 Once out of the jungle we will walk on the beautiful meadows of Gurson, every moment in this place is going to delight you.
 Beauty of these meadows is something to be experienced.
 From Gurson we descend for a short time and again get into a beautiful forest section having oaks, deodars, maple and chestnut trees.
 We will reach Tali and camp here for the day.
 Overnight in tents.